Most people have no clue what they want to do in life. And this terrifies them.

 It’s okay to not know what you want.
 None of us, including me, know what the fuck we’re doing most of the time.
 We just make choices and hope for the best.
 Sometimes things work out, sometimes they don’t.

-If all this talk about how you’re not special and everything is meaningless has gotten your depressed, remember — life is not just happiness.
+If all this talk about how you’re not special and everything is meaningless has gotten your depressed, remember: life is not just happiness.
+It never was and it was never meant to be.
+However, it’s not supposed to be just pain as well.
+And constant anxiety about what you are “supposed to be doing” is just adding unnecessary pain to your life.

 So stop stressing so much about “finding your life purpose”.
 Just keep living.
 Find what you enjoy doing and do more of it.
 Choose to take a risk and change your life.
 Or choose to stay the same and appreciate what you have.